Osman Baydemir: Political career

-Charges and threats
+Prosecution

 As a human rights activist and as a politician, Osman Baydemir has been subjected to persecution on various levels.
 According to a report of Amnesty International of 12 February 2004 there were 200 court cases against him for his human rights activities.
 The daily Radikal reported on 11 July 2006 that during the last two years a total of 129 investigations against him had been conducted.
 In June 2001 Amnesty International issued an urgent action on his behalf.
 After the assassination of Armenian journalist Hrant Dink in January 2007 Osman Baydemir was among several people who received death threats.

 Some or the court cases against Osman Baydemir include: